 - Doing some simple things can help your baby or toddler sleep safely.
 Check that you are doing the things below for your child.
 Use a crib until your child is at least 3 feet tall and can pull themselves up to standing – A crib is important because:

 - The mattress is firmer than an adult mattress.
 Your child’s mouth and nose can sink into an adult mattress.
 They could stop breathing (suffocate) if this happens.

 - A crib has rails – Your child is less likely to fall out of bed.
 Even small babies can roll and fall out.

 - Take toys, pillows, and blankets out of the crib when you put your child in.
-They could cover your child’s face and stop her breathing.
+Your child’s mouth and nose could sink into these, and your child could suffocate.

 - Always keep your baby’s face uncovered during sleep – Avoid putting a blanket where it could slip over their face.

 - If you do use a blanket, put your child’s feet at the foot of the crib.
 Tuck a thin blanket around the crib mattress.
 The blanket should only come up to your child’s chest.

 - Ask the nurse or doctor what your child should wear in bed.
 Clothing can keep your child warm, instead of blankets.

 Can my child sleep with me?